-Of course, regression validation gets the most use whenever ERP vendors roll out their latest update, which is happening on a much more frequent basis these days.
-Struggling to keep up with so many updates is one of the main reasons organizations decide to implement automated regression validation.
-With complex ERP integrations and customizations, manual regression validation is simply overwhelming.
+Of course, regression testing gets the most use whenever ERP vendors roll out their latest update, which is happening on a much more frequent basis these days.
+Struggling to keep up with so many updates is one of the main reasons organizations decide to implement automated regression testing.
+With complex ERP integrations and customizations, manual regression testing is simply overwhelming.
 Most businesses can’t afford to hire more testers to handle the increased workload.
 This is why automated regression testing makes sense.

 Here are just some of the key benefits that test automation provides with regards to regression testing:

-- Automated testing eliminates menial repetitive tasks.
-Regression test libraries expand each time you add new features.
-It quickly becomes challenging to run the larger, full regression suite within a short timeframe, such as the two-week timeline given by Oracle for its updates.
+- Automated regression testing eliminates menial, repetitive tasks.
+The regression test suites expand each time you add new features.
+It becomes challenging to run the full regression suite within a short timeframe, such as the two-week timeline given by Oracle for its updates.
 Automation empowers teams to run their full suite of regression tests in a shorter amount of time, and frees users from monotonous, boring work.

-- Automated testing improves application stability & performance.
-As ERP applications become more complex with each update, manual regression validation becomes more prone to human errors.
+- Automating regression tests helps you improve application stability & performance.
+As ERP applications become more complex with each update, manual regression testing techniques become more prone to human errors.
 Automation helps reduce the possibility of human error, resulting in a much more stable application.

-- Automated testing is built for scale: Automated tests, once created, can be used over and over again in the future, eliminating the need to re-create them multiple times.
-Additionally, automated testing can be run all day, at any time of day, unlike human, manual testers.
+- Automated regression testing is built for scale: Automated regression tests, once created, can be used over and over again in the future, eliminating the need to re-create them multiple times.
+Additionally, automated regression test cases can be run all day, at any time of day, unlike human, manual testers.

-- Automated testing provides greater coverage.
-Knowing what to test, when to test, and how often to test can be challenging when doing it manually.
+- The regression testing process, which is automated, provides greater coverage.
+Knowing what to test, when to test, and how often to test can be challenging when done manually.
 Intelligent test automation platforms leverage the power of AI to perform a deep dive into your business processes to help you identify which business processes need the most testing, helping you quickly achieve optimal coverage.

-Opkey’s AI-powered test automation platform helps customers reduce the costs, effort, and timelines of their regression testing.
+Opkey’s AI-powered test automation platform helps customers reduce the costs, effort, and timeliness of their regression testing.

-· Our pre-built test accelerator repository contains 30,000+ automated test cases for more than 14 ERPs.
-This instantly increases your regression test coverage from day zero.
+- Our pre-built test accelerator repository contains more than 30,000 automated test cases for more than 15 ERPs.
+This instantly increases your regression test coverage from day one.